How Long to Smoke a Brisket at 225 – A Matter of Time

 Using a Meat Thermometer

-The instant read digital versions are especially easy to use and read.
+Instant-read, digital versions are easy to use and read.
+Check the brisket temp every hour or so with one.

 How Long Will It Take to Smoke Brisket at 225°F?